cfenzo/ractive-transitions-velocity/README.md

 <script src='lib/ractive-transitions-velocity.js'></script>
 ```

-Or, if you're using a module loader, require this module:
+Or, if you're using a module loader, require this module after jquery, velocity and (optional) velocity.ui:

 ```js
 // requiring the plugin will 'activate' it - no need to use the return value